Frustrated with the amount of money you’re spending on digital advertising? Wondering how to reduce ad spend to increase the quality of leads?

 And think about the websites your audience may visit.
 What do they tell you about your audience?

-For AdWords and Display campaigns, consider what publications, individuals, companies, and products that might have a strong influence on your audience.
+For AdWords and Display campaigns, consider what publications, individuals, companies, and products might have a strong influence on your audience.

 For Facebook campaigns, it’s good to know the kinds of companies your ideal customers work in.
 Do you know the average size of the company?
 Their job title?
 Their skills?